 San Isidro is the perfect place to find unique souvenirs and gifts for friends and family back home.
 This bustling district is full of shops selling handmade items, artisanal jewelry, and other one-of-a-kind goods.

 Explore the cozy streets and browse local vendors’ stalls in the vibrant atmosphere of this charming neighborhood.
-After a day of shopping, have a bite to eat at one of the many restaurants and cafes in San Isidro.
+After a day of shopping, have a bite to eat at one of the many restaurants and cafes nearby.

 Related post: Souvenir Ideas